 Founded in 1857 by brothers, Herman and Augustus Kountze, First National Bank of Omaha is in its sixth generation of family ownership.
 The Bank is one of the largest family-owned holding companies, in addition to being the largest privately owned banking company.
 With assets in excess of $19.8 billion and nearly 906,000 customer accounts, First National Bank of Omaha is Nebraska’s largest bank.
 Committed to serving the local community, the Bank is one of the largest commercial finance provides to the ethanol industry and the fifth largest agricultural lender in the country.

 How the Online Savings Compares

-When compared to the 202 nationally available Savings Accounts tracked by DepositAccounts.com that have small minimum balance requirements and are not limited by small balance caps, FNBO Direct’s Online Savings APY currently ranks third.
+When compared to the 215 nationally available Savings Accounts and 150 Money Market Accounts tracked by DepositAccounts.com that have small minimum balance requirements and are not limited by small balance caps, there are five savings accounts and two money market accounts with higher rates than FNBO Direct’s Online Savings account.

 |2.01% APY||eMoney Market - New Money Promo ($100 min to open/no max)||Virtual Bank|